Dwarf tinamou

-The dwarf tinamou (Taoniscus nanus) also known as the least tinamou, is a small, superficially partridge-like bird with short tail and wings.
+The dwarf tinamou (Taoniscus nanus), also known as the least tinamou, is a small, superficially partridge-like bird with short tail and wings, found only in Brazil.
+This tinamou is the only member of the genus Taoniscus and it is considered an endangered species.

 Taxonomy and systematics

 All tinamou are from the family Tinamidae, and in the larger scheme are also ratites.
 Unlike other ratites, tinamous can fly, although in general, they are not strong fliers.
 All ratites evolved from prehistoric flying birds, and tinamous are the closest living relative of these birds.
 The dwarf tinamou is the only member of the genus Taoniscus and is a monotypic species.

 A phylogenetic study published in 2022 found that the dwarf tinamou was embedded within the genus Nothura.

 Description

 It is approximately 16 cm long.
 It is greyish-brown with a pale throat, boldly patterned neck and upper parts, and it has brown-barred buff underparts and a blackish crown.
 Some individuals are significantly darker and greyer than others, but it remains unclear if these plumage variations are morphs or differences between the sexes.
 The iris and legs are dull yellowish.
 It resembles a small dumpy nothura, but is more easily confused with the ocellated crake.